qwertTheDev/Paper-Framework/EXTRA.md

 3. Paper comes with an Assets folder that can be accessed very quick and easily.
 4. Paper has 0 dependencies, it's a plug-and-play module that's ready for use in under a minute!

-### Paper Framework's 'Data' Page makes use of the ProfileStore module by loleris.
+### Paper Framework's optional 'Data' Page makes use of the ProfileStore module by loleris.
 All credits apply to them.